Labor and Delivery

 Your completed packet is kept on file until you are admitted to the Labor and Delivery unit.
 If you are admitted for any reason other than delivery, you will need to complete a new packet prior to your delivery.

-Interested in Birth Control, please review attached links for walk-in contraception clinics
+Interested in Birth Control, please use these links for walk-in contraception clinics

 Due to COVID restrictions, physical tours of Labor and Delivery and the Surgical Suites have been suspended until further notice.
 We do, however, offer virtual tours of both so you can know what to expect when you arrive for your delivery.
 Please click on the links below: